apace100/origins-docs/docs/json/conditioned_origin.md

     Check [Origin conditions in layers](../guides/data/origin_conditions_in_layers.md) for a detailed guide on how to use this feature.

+!!! warning

+    The specified condition is only evaluated on the client-side.
+This means that server-side conditions (such as [`origins:command`](../types/entity_condition_types/command.md) will not work!)

 ### Fields

 Field  | Type | Default | Description